dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR02.md

 \_\_construct() throws either an XmlException, a FileException, or a ConfException, depending on the kind of error it encounters.
 Note that I pass the option flag LIBXML\_NOERROR to simplexml:load\_file().
 This suppresses warnings, leaving me free to handle them with my XmlException class after the fact.
 If I encounter a malformed XML file, I know that an error has occurred because simplexml:load\_file() won’t have returned an object.
 I can then access the error using libxml:get\_last\_error().

-The write() method throws a FileException if the \$file property points to an unwritable entity.So, I have established that \_\_construct() might throw one of three possible exceptions.
+The write() method throws a FileException if the \$file property points to an unwritable entity.
+So, I have established that \_\_construct() might throw one of three possible exceptions.
 How can I take advantage of this?
 Here’s some code that instantiates a Conf object:

 ```php
 // listing 04.65